What is a Clinical Trials Unit?

 How should I calculate my study timelines and milestones?

-The PCTU, in particular the Senior Trials Manager, will help you to do this.
+The PCTU, in particular the Senior Trials Manager, will help you do this.
 Study timelines vary and are dependent on a number of factors such as complexity, study type, population, sample size and follow-up time.

 We advise that our collaborators create and maintain a project Gantt chart which should be shared regularly with the PCTU.
 We have found that this practice best ensures vital milestones are met to time, whilst also helping communicate developments in key tasks which are being shared between the PCTU and our collaborators.
 A template Gantt chart is available to the research team upon request from the PCTU which can be tailored to your project’s needs.